Gozala/gozala.github.com/dialog/paradigm-shift.md

 This creates architectural instability rather than mere inefficiency.
 Service-oriented systems become competitively unsustainable as their economic supports dissolve.
 The architecture becomes actively disadvantaged against systems designed for software abundance rather than scarcity.

-You're right, both phrases are confusing.
-Here's a clearer version:

-You're right - "this" appears 6 times in the Renaissance section.
-Here's a revision that reduces the repetition:

 ## Renaissance

 Disruption creates favorable conditions and opportunity for a different user-oriented paradigm to emerge, one that aggregates tools around users displacing one that aggregates users around services.